 - 1. All protests must be made during the set or latest during the 30 seconds of rest prior to the start of the next set. - 2.
-The protest must be made by the designated team captain or team coach within the court boundaries. - 3.
-The court's head referee shall in turn notify other officials, as well as the opposing team's official representative. - 4.
-The head referee and event coordinator will attempt to resolve the protest before the game can continue. - 5.
-A team can protest twice per match. - 6.
+If during the set, a protestable outcome occurs, the protest must be made at the latest during the next period of inactivity during play or during the next possession of the majority of balls by their team (whatever comes first). - 3.
+The protest must be made by the designated team captain or team coach within the court boundaries. - 4.
+The court's head referee shall in turn notify other officials, as well as the opposing team's official representative. - 5.
+The head referee and event coordinator will attempt to resolve the protest before the game can continue. - 6.
+A team can protest twice per match. - 7.
 Any protest made for wrong reasons, will be automatically deemed as unsuccessful.